ayush1999/tourist-database/README.md

-# Database of Tourist Places in Odisha.
+# Database of Tourist Places in Odisha (3rd Semester Project)

 ## Dividing the work into 5 parts: